 Automation and Robotics in LIMS

-Automated LIMS systems can manage everything from scheduling sample tests to recording results.
-This means that lab technicians no longer need to manually input data for each sample, which reduces the risk of errors and improves the efficiency of lab workflows.
+This is to say, automated LIMS systems can manage everything from scheduling sample tests to recording results.
+In other words, lab technicians no longer need to manually input data for every sample.

 One of the most exciting developments in automation is the use of robotics for sample handling.
 Robotic arms can prepare samples, transfer them to different machines, and even store them in lab freezers, all without human intervention.
 This level of automation allows labs to process hundreds or thousands of samples in a fraction of the time it would take a human technician.